 Cryptocurrencies managed to do something that the rest of the world wasn’t not able to do in centuries… Get rid of the banks.
 At least, for the purposes of money transfers.
 Not only do banks process payments painfully long, they also charge the mediation.
 With cryptocurrencies becoming more and more popular, it will stop being a problem.

 Launched in 2009, Bitcoin became the first publicly traded cryptocurrency and marked the beginning of a new era in the development of the global financial system.
-Bitcoin constitutes approximately 45% of the total cryptocurrency market capitalization and is currently the most expensive cryptocurrency.
+BTC constitutes approximately 45% of the total cryptocurrency market capitalization and is currently the most expensive coin.
 The number of bitcoins is hardware-limited to 21 million and it’s the most trusted cryptocurrency among all.
-The creator of Bitcoin is considered to be Satoshi Nakamoto, but no one ever seen him.
+The creator is considered to be Satoshi Nakamoto, but no one ever seen him.

 Formerly known as Darkcoin and XCoin, Dash was launched three years ago, on 18 January 2014.
 It offers all capabilities of bitcoin but also spices them up with instant transactions (InstantSend), private transactions (PrivateSend) and decentralized governance (DGBB).
 When using Dash, it is possible to send money almost instantly and remain completely anonymous with the help of a Tor-like technology.

 Dash utilizes a two-tier system.
 Miners, who write transaction to the blockchain, belong to the first tier.
 Masternodes that enable the advanced features (Dash-specific add-ons), belong to the second tier.

 Ethereum is the second most popular cryptocurrency after bitcoin, which is a great success considering the pioneering status of BTC.
 It is worth more than 50% of all bitcoins in the world.